Mind Walker

 Mind Walker is a video game written by Bill Williams and published by Commodore in 1986 as one of the first games for the new Amiga 1000 computer.
 The player is immersed inside a human brain and must cure a psychosis that is threatening the patient's well-being.
 Many aspects of the game (including enemies and power-ups) play on this psychological theme.
 The four player avatars, for instance, are the human bodybuilder, the water nymph, the mysterious wizard, and the alien spriggan.

+Only one version of Mind Walker was released for the Amiga.
+This single version continued to run without problem across four generations of operating system, three generations of CPU, and at least three generations of platform hardware, spanning over six years.